Skip to content

 What about proving consent?

-In addition to providing opt-in information, you may also need to prove how you gather consent with a screenshot or script.
+In addition to providing opt-in information, you may need to prove how you gather consent with a screenshot or script.
 If the way you collect consent can’t be verified, your registration may be rejected.

 What you need to include in a compliant SMS opt-in text